 When your child has been diagnosed with cancer, it can be hard to know who to talk to.
 Friends and family may struggle to understand what you are going through or have been through.
-We offer 1-1 talking therapy for adults and children affected by a childhood cancer diagnosis.
+We offer 1-1 talking therapy for adults and young people aged 16+ affected by a childhood cancer diagnosis.

 About talking therapy